giuliodondi/kOS-Shuttle-OPS3/README.md

   - _ROLREF_, the bank angle to track the profile if we had no hdot or drag error right now

   Also there are two yellow printouts that will only show in special situations:
-  - _ALP MODULN_ indicates that AoA modulation is in effect: if the drag error is too large, Guidance will alter the Angle of Attack a little off-profile to change drag quickly
+  - _ALP MODULN_ indicates that AoA modulation is in effect: if the drag error is too large, Guidance will alter the Angle of Attack a little off-profile to change drag quickly, up to a maximum of 3 degrees
   - _ROLL REVERSAL_ shows when the azimuth error is too large and it's time to bank in the opposite direction to stay on course, it will go off once the az error is decreasing and within limits

 The TRAJ displays will advance based on velocity, not the guidance phase: